Public sector experience and capability

 Perceptive is a full-service research, consultation and evaluation agency and an Approved All-of-Government Consultancy Services Provider (Policy, Research and Development).

-Based in New Zealand, Perceptive is also also part of the global BBDO network.
+Based in New Zealand, Perceptive is also also part of Omnicom Oceania.
 As such, we have access to extensive technology infrastructure and cutting-edge tools and resources and have a breadth of experience in working with government organisations.
 Our ability to tap into this strategic thinking means we can bring your insights to life in a truly meaningful way.

 Talk to an Expert